-If Fall is your favorite season, you know that you have to run (not walk) to enjoy all the Fall eats and treats before they are gone.
-Especially in Pittsburgh, Fall tends to be particularly short, so make sure to enjoy all of the pumpkin, turkey, and apple cider donuts before it’s Christmas time in the city.
+If fall is your favorite season, you know that you have to run (not walk) to enjoy all the fall eats and treats before they are gone.
+Especially in Pittsburgh, fall tends to be particularly short, so be sure to enjoy all of the pumpkin, turkey and apple cider donuts before the season’s end.

 The infamous burrito from Mad Mex only comes around this time of year.
-If you love all the Thanksgiving food, then why not eat it in burrito form with an apple cider margarita on the side.
+If you love all the Thanksgiving food, then why not eat it in burrito form with the Mad Mex apple cider margarita on the side?
 Celebrate the great feast holiday more than once.
 Turkey, gravy, mashed potatoes.
 What more could you ask for?

-Pumpkin beer and seasonal hard cider drinks are in season, but only for a short time.
-Get your pumpkin beer fix at Southern Tier Brewing Company, Mike's beer bar, or Bierport to grab and go.
-Stock upon your favorites because these fly off the shelves and are stopped in production shortly after starting to prepare for winter brews.
+Pumpkin beer and seasonal hard cider drinks are back, but only for a short time.
+Get your pumpkin beer fix at Southern Tier Brewing Company, Mike's Beer Bar or Bierport to grab and go.
+Stock up on your favorites because these fly off the shelves and are stopped in production shortly after starting to prepare for winter brews.
 Also, check out Pittsburgh’s own hard cider house Arsenal Cider in one of their many locations.

-With only a few weekends of nice Fall weather, you need to capitalize on the local farmer’s markets.
-Soergelsor Trax Farms are a great place to start and stock up on your fall favorites, including apple cider donuts, kettle corn, and all of the pumpkin baked goods.
+Capitalize on the local farmer’s markets during the cool fall weather.
+Soergels or Trax Farms are a great place to start and stock up on your fall favorites, including apple cider donuts, kettle corn and all of the pumpkin-y baked goods.
 Take some pumpkins to-go to make homemade pie and savory pumpkin seeds for snacking.

 In the mood for more?
-Check out this blog post all about pumpkin-spiced drinks you can find around Pittsburgh.
+Check out this blog post all about cozy seasonal coffee and cocktails you can find around Pittsburgh.